achernya/iap-6.828-website/lab/drafts/lab5.md

 >     basic understanding of the file I/O in JOS?
 Feel free to suggest
 >     things we could improve.

-**This completes the lab.** As usual, don't forget to run make grade and to write up your answers and a description of your challenge exercise solution.
+**This completes the lab.** As usual, don't forget to run `make grade` and to write up your answers.
 Before handing in, use `git status` and `git diff` to examine your changes and don't forget to `git add answers-lab5.txt`.
 When you're ready, commit your changes with `git commit -am 'my solutions to lab 5'`, then `make handin` to submit your solution.